 Ezekiel 31 & 32:

-In chapters 31 and 32, God through the prophet was speaking to Egypt, perhaps more as a warning to His people that they could no longer turn to worldly powers like them for help and protection.
-In chapter 31, He compared Egypt to a great tree under which many had taken refuge, but which was about to be broken and destroyed.
+In chapters 31 and 32, God was speaking to Egypt, perhaps more as a warning to His people that they could no longer turn to worldly powers like them for help and protection.
+In chapter 31, he compares Assyria to a great tree that was destroyed and uses their fate to warn Egypt of their coming judgment.

 Psalm 130.1-4: